Back to Don's Maps

 Photo: Müller-Beck et al. (1987)

-Cave Lion sculpture, as above.
+Cave Lion sculpture.
 Note the missing section at the rear of the animal.

 Length 68 mm, height 24 mm, breadth 14.5 mm.